aarong/feedme-server-core/README.md

   - `err.message === "ALREADY_RESPONDED: ..."`

-    The server has already to this request (perhaps via a different listener).

-##### ActionRevelation

-`ActionRevelation` objects provide an interface for modifying feed data.
-All of the delta operations in the specification are implemented.

-If the object was created with a copy of the `oldFeedData`, then delta operations are checked for validity and a hash of the post-delta feed data is returned to the called for integrity verification.

-`ActionRevelation` objects have the following methods, which correspond to delta
-operations:

-- `actionRevelation.set(path, value)`

-  Assigns `value` to `path`.

-  - `path` (array) is a path in the feed data.
-The parent node must exist.

-  - `value` (any JSON-serializable value) is the value being assigned.

-- All other delta operations - take descriptions largely from the spec
+    There has already been a call to `actionResponse.success()` or `actionResponse.failure()`.

-#### Feed Opens
+#### Feed Open Objects

-When the `feedOpen` event is fired, listeners receive two parameters, a `FeedOpenRequest` object and a `FeedOpenResponse` object.
+When the `feedOpen` event is fired, listeners receive two parameters: a `FeedOpenRequest` object and a `FeedOpenResponse` object.

 ##### FeedOpenRequest

 `FeedOpenRequest` objects have the following properties:

-- `feedOpenRequest.clientId` (string) holds the client id associated with the feed open request.
+- `feedOpenRequest.clientId` (string) is the Feedme client identifier that the library has assigned to the client.

 - `feedOpenRequest.feedName` (string) is the name of the feed being opened.